All Episodes

 That's really a good point.

-Because uh it was interesting to watch ABC and the New York Times and CNN and and the Washington Post all get called out by by Comey.
+Because it was interesting to watch ABC and the New York Times and CNN and the Washington Post all get called out by Comey.

-That's an interesting sidebar to me because they've they just lie repeatedly and it's fake news, and the president's been right, and the selective leaking of information.
+That's an interesting sidebar to me because they just lie repeatedly and it's fake news and the president's been right and the selective leaking of information.

-I I hope when now we take seriously and get to the bottom of the deep state, which is a different issue.
+I hope now we take seriously and get to the bottom of the deep state, which is a different issue.

 But could you imagine if I had gone with a 10-month conspiracy theory the way all these networks have?